Europe Travel Guide: Top Cities, Routes, and Tips

 Old Town Dubrovnik

-Dubrovnik, in the south of Croatia, is especially known for its Old Town.
+Dubrovnik, in southern Croatia, is primarily known for its Old Town.
 The uniquely beautiful old town is unparalleled and attracts countless tourists every year.
 Whether you plan a city trip to Dubrovnik or stay in a vacation home on the Croatian coast, you are guaranteed to have an unforgettable time there.

-The historic centre of Dubrovnik is surrounded by fortress walls.
+Fortress walls surround the historic centre of Dubrovnik.
 It is situated on the precipice of the Adriatic Sea.
 According to UNESCO, Dubrovnik, along with Venice and Amsterdam, is one of the three most beautiful cities in Europe.
 The alleys and walls have served as a backdrop for blockbusters such as Game of Thrones and Star Wars.

 Plitvice Lakes National Park

-A trip to the Plitvice Lakes National Park is a must, as it is one of the top sights in Croatia.
+A trip to Plitvice Lakes National Park is a must, as it is one of Croatia’s top sights.
 It is the largest, oldest, and most popular national park in the country and is also a UNESCO World Heritage Site.

-The landscape of Plitvice Lakes is characterized by cascading lakes that result in impressive waterfalls.
+The landscape of Plitvice Lakes is characterised by cascading lakes that result in impressive waterfalls.
 About a million visitors seek out the Plitvice Lakes National Park during their Croatian vacation.

 Here, you should not be afraid to explore the higher paths through the park because there are some spectacular viewpoints.
 Thus, the park is one of the most popular destinations for excursions.

-A tour of the national park is usually offered as part of organized local excursions.
-Buses run to the Plitvice Lakes from major Croatian cities, such as the capital, Zagreb, Zadar, or Split, especially in the high season.
+A tour of the national park is usually offered as part of organised local excursions.
+Buses run to the Plitvice Lakes from major Croatian cities, such as the capital, Zagreb, and Zadar, as well as Split, especially in the high season.

 Blue Cave at Bisevo